 –I rarely drink cocktails when I'm going out.
 We’re often hanging out at Andra Långgatan drinking good craft beers.
 I like Beerbliotek from Gothenburg and I know Richard and Adam who were part of starting the brewery.
 I'm probably more a beer kind of guy.
 But I just started to appreciate beers that actually taste something.
 I've had a very childish taste before and only liked Budweiser and Miller.

 Do you work with any microbreweries?

-–Yes, we've worked a lot with Ocean and Dugges from Gothenburg and we are gonna work with Beerbliotek too.
-It's fun that there are so many good beers from Gothenburg.
-It's enough just going back a few years and we didn't have that.
-We’ve made our own beer with Ocean, a type of wheat beer Ocean Vit, with fresh gooseberries, coriander, ginger and a tad of orange.
+–Yes, we've worked a lot with Ocean and Dugges from Gothenburg and we're going to work with Beerbliotek too.
+It's great that there are so many good beers from Gothenburg.
+We didn't have that just a few years ago.
+We’ve made our own beer with Ocean too, a type of wheat beer Ocean Vit, with fresh gooseberries, coriander, ginger and a tad of orange.
 Things like that will surely happen in the future too.
 It's always fun to be involved even when it's not cocktails.

 What do you do outside of work?